DJosuep/JetpackComposeComponentsPractice/README.md

 * Finished components:

-- Bubble icon.
+-Bubble icon.
-- - Image card.
+-Image card.

 * In development:

-- Custom animated floating button (almost finished / able to be used).
+-Custom animated floating button (almost finished / able to be used).

 * Planned:

-- Image card with user.
+-Image card with user.

 More will be added over time.